 - In food processor, add flour, baking powder and soda, 4 tablespoons sugar.
 Pulse a few times to combine.
 Add butter to the mixture and pulse about 25 times, or until butter pieces are well-blended and very small.

 - Empty into bowl, add strawberries and combine.

 - Whisk cream with one egg until just blended; add vanilla extract.
-Starting with just ¼ cup of the cream mixture, stir in gently until completely combined and dough holds together.
+Starting with just ¼ cup of the cream mixture, stir in the heavy cream (gently) until completely combined and dough holds together.
 If you need to add a little more heavy cream, in addition to the one cup of cream mixture, it's ok.
 Batter should be thick and slightly tacky.
 If the texture is crumbly, add a little more cream until it holds shape when gently squeezed.

 - Turn out onto floured surface, knead a couple times and shape into 8 inch circle, about 1½ inches thick.